Trigo con Leche, or Trigo con Dulce (Bulgur Pudding) is a bulgur wheat dessert that can also be served as a breakfast dish or a light dinner dish.

-- 2 cups of bulgur
+- 2 cups bulgur [Amazon affiliate link]

 - 4 cinnamon sticks

-- 1 teaspoon of clove powder
+- 1 teaspoon clove powder

-- A pinch of grated lime peels
+- A pinch of lime or orange zest